-This is Part 1 of some of my journal entries since being diagnosed with breast cancer.
+I’m sharing some of my journals of my cancer journey since being diagnosed with breast cancer.
 When I read others’ stories, I am encouraged, that is why I share my story.

 When it all started